resbazaz/organization/GOVERNANCE.md

 Hacky Hour offers a space for networking with data science professionals and researchers.
 Patrons engage in meaningful discussions, seek help, and learn from each other's data-related expertises.
 We encourage respectful and collaborative interaction among participants.

-Hacky Hour is intended as a support group over a help desk.
+Hacky Hour is intended as a support group - not a help desk.
 When troubleshooting inquiries inevitability arise, it is up to each individual to choose to volunteer their time.
 We encourage our community members to be familiar with other data science resources online or on campus, just in case.

 -   Hacky Hour will be held at a venue that works for most members of the #hacky-hour slack channel
 -   Hacky Hour will be held preferably during the hours 4-7pm